The Spider Roll: How to Tempura Fry Soft Shell Crab

 Slicing the Spider Roll

-Since this roll is so short, you will need to slice it into 6 pieces instead of 8 pieces.
+Since this roll is so short, you must slice it into six pieces instead of eight pieces.

 1. Start by slicing the roll in half with your sharp knife (I recommend using a yanagiba).